The Penrose Property with a Cosmological Constant: Conclusion

 \section{Conclusion}

-We have considered an analogue to the Penrose property in spacetimes with non-zero cosmological constant.
-In asymptotically de Sitter spacetimes we were able to use the same definition as for asymptotically flat spacetimes.
-We found that the Penrose property was not satisfied in pure de Sitter spacetime.
-Furthermore, we observed that the property failed in the same way as for Minkowski, with certain pairs of antipodal points being the only ones which could not be timelike connected.
-In asymptotically anti-de Sitter spacetimes it was necessary to construct a new definition which was chosen by analogy with the failure of the Penrose property in Minkowski and de Sitter spacetimes.

-This allowed us to conclude that for both signs of cosmological constant, a suitable version of the Penrose property was equivalent to a generalisation of the background Minkowski version (definition \ref{defn:PenroseConformal}).
-We also remarked that the version of the Penrose property which does not refer to a conformal boundary, definition \ref{defn:Penrosefinite}, does not generalise to a property which is equivalent to the Penrose property in either asymptotically de Sitter or asymptotically anti-de Sitter spacetimes.

-In order to rule out a formulation of quantum gravity based on a fixed background Minkowski spacetime, Penrose showed in \cite{Penrose} that it was sufficient to find one physically relevant spacetime which satisfies the Penrose property.
-This is also true for asymptotically de Sitter and asymptotically anti-de Sitter spacetimes since the Penrose property is equivalent to the background spacetime version of the Penrose property in both cases (see theorem \ref{thm:equivalence}).
-For asymptotically de Sitter spacetimes, the Schwarzschild-de Sitter black hole provides such an example in any dimension.
-This is in contrast to the asymptotically flat case, where the Penrose property is not satisfied by the higher dimensional Schwarzschild spacetime.
-For asymptotically anti-de Sitter spacetime however, we would require the Schwarzschild-AdS metric with negative mass.
-This does not appear to be phyiscally relevant, so we are unable to rule out a ```backrgound spacetime'' construction of quantum gravity for asymptotically anti-de Sitter spacetimes.
+In order to rule out a formulation of quantum gravity based on a fixed background Minkowski spacetime, Penrose showed in \cite{Penrose} that it was sufficient to find one physically relevant spacetime which satisfies the non-timelike boundary version of the Penrose property.
+For asymptotically de Sitter spacetimes, the Schwarzschild-de Sitter black hole satisfies this property and hence rules out a ``$SO(d+1,1)$ covariant'' construction of quantum gravity based on a background de Sitter spacetime.
+Note that unlike in the asymptotically flat case, such a construction is ruled out in $d+1$ dimensions for any $d\geq3$.
+For asymptotically anti-de Sitter spacetimes we can rule out a quantum gravity construction if we are able to find a physically relevant spacetime satisfying the timelike boundary version of the Penrose property (Definition \ref{defn:PenrosePropertyAdS}).
+However, the spacetime we have found which satisfies this is the negative mass Schwarzschild-AdS spacetime which we may regard as not being physically relevant.
+Furthermore, the Theorem of Gao and Wald (Theorem \ref{thm:GaoWald}) shows that this property fails for spacetimes which focus null geodesics.
+These are spacetimes we would like to regard as physical since they are associated with spacetimes containing positive energy densities.
+As a result, we are unable to rule out a quantum gravity construction based on a fixed background anti-de Sitter spacetime.

-Of particular interest are asymptotically de Sitter spacetimes.
-For these spacetimes, in order to find a timelike curve from past to future null infinity it is no longer possible to consider only curves which remain near the conformal boundary.
-As a result, we cannot deduce whether or not the Penrose property holds by considering only the leading order corrections to the metric near infinity.
-In particular, this suggests that, unlike in the asymptotically flat case, the Penrose property is a truly global property which relies on features of the whole spacetime (or strictly speaking the regions outside even horizons).